Reactive-Rei/DocRAG/README.md

 # DocRAG

-Welcome to **DocRAG**, a comprehensive course that guides you through the basics and advanced techniques of Retrieval-Augmented Generation (RAG) for chatting with personal documents.
-This course is designed to help you build, understand, and optimize a RAG system.
+Welcome to **DocRAG**, this project is aimed at exploring and implementing Retrieval-Augmented Generation (RAG) for chatting with personal documents.
+It helps in understanding and building a RAG system, while diving into advanced techniques and avoiding common pitfalls.

 ## Table of Contents